shuhanYsh/shuhanYang.github.io/_pages/cv.md

 Talks
 ======
-**Data Mining Approach for Market Segmentation and Profiling**
+**Data Mining Approach for Market Segmentation and Profiling**，Jul 2024, Guangzhou, China
-The 20th International Conference on Natural Computation, Fuzzy Systems, and Knowledge Discovery <i>ICNC-FSKD 2024</i>
+The 20th International Conference on Natural Computation, Fuzzy Systems, and Knowledge Discovery
-Jul 2024, Guangzhou, China

 HONORS AND AWARDS
 ======